Miracles IN interruptions

 The good news is that God hasn’t asked us to be their answer.
 Jesus has that role covered.
-Our part is to make ourselves available to show them His love.
+Our part is the make ourselves available to show them His love.

-The greatest miracles in my life have happened when God interrupts me and says, “Dino, make yourself available.”
-The most amazing stories I’ve been part of have happened in the form of something that interrupts my plan, my routine or my route.
+The greatest miracles in my life have happened with God interrupts me and says, “Dino, make yourself available.”
+The most amazing stories I’ve been part of have happened in the form of something that interrupts my plan, my routine, or my route.

 Responding well to the unexpected leads to being part of the remarkable.
 When we allow our lives to be interrupted, we get the chance to be part of a miracle God is ready to do in someone else’s life.

 How far are you willing to go to let God do a miracle through you?
 Extend yourself a bit and let Him interrupt you with the chance to be part of someone else’s miracle.

 Dino Rizzo serves as the Executive Director of ARC (Association of Related Churches), an organization he co-founded which has planted hundreds of churches across the country.
 He is the author of the book Servolution, and he serves as an Associate Pastor at Church of the Highlands in Birmingham.
 Dino and DeLynn have three incredible children.